bobc/gcode_view/README.md

 # Installing

 1. Checkout repo or download zip of master
+2. Either :
-2. Build the solution using Visual Studio and run the .exe
+- a) build the solution using Visual Studio and run the .exe
-3. Install by running publish/setup.exe
+- b) install by running publish/setup.exe

 # Usage